 The Associate of Arts Degree allows students to complete general education requirements for most bachelor degree programs.
 It represents the completion of the first two years of most bachelor degree programs in the College of Arts and Sciences at New Mexico State University.
-Among the degrees and programs that the Associate of Arts prepares the student for are: Anthropology, Communication Studies, English, Gender and Sexuality Studies, History, Languages, Math, Music, Philosophy, Psychology, Sociology, and Theater.
+The degrees and programs that the Associate of Arts prepares the student for include, but are not limited to: Anthropology, Communication Studies, English, Gender and Sexuality Studies, History, Spanish, Math, Biology, Chemistry, Philosophy, Psychology, and Sociology, among others.

 The degree provides students with a strong foundation in quantitative reasoning, oral and written communication, lab science, humanities and the arts, and the social and behavioral sciences.
 Two semesters of a second language are also highly recommended.
 With that strong foundation, students are well-prepared to transfer to a four-year college.